-This integration provides bidirectional communication between Thinger.io and the data source by making use of HTTP request and response data, that consist on basic HTTP POST messages with JSON codificated data.
+This integration provides bidirectional communication between Thinger.io and the data source by making use of HTTP request and response data, which consist of basic HTTP POST messages with JSON codified data.

-First step to work with this interface consist on creating the device profile at the "devices" main menu tab and clicking on "new device" button.
+First step to work with this interface consists of creating the device profile at the "devices" main menu tab and clicking on "new device" button.
 Then, select "HTTP Device (Sigfox, Lora, cURL)" type and fill

 Device ID and